Wagyumafia: Japan's hottest restaurant serves world's most expensive beef

 As for the megastar celebrities, many of whom have now become his friends, Hamada simply says that they love to eat like anyone else.

 In total, Hamada wants to set up around 10 Wagyumafia restaurants around the world - including in the United States.
-He's certainly not short of offers, telling us he gets two or three partnership esquires a day.
+He's certainly not short of offers, telling us he gets two or three partnership enquiries a day.

 All of which means that Dorsey, Beckham, Sheeran and many others -- celebrities and otherwise -- will soon have more options when they need a bit of "sando" action.